PaoloRibeca/KPop/README.md

 BA.1.15.1.fasta
 ```

 Each file contains (almost) all the sequences used as the ground truth for that lineage.
-Note that the procedure we used does not retreive all sequences because some of the ones used to train Pangolin are not in GISAID.
+Note that the procedure we used does not retrieve all sequences because some of the ones used to train Pangolin are not in GISAID.
 In particular, the following command:
 ```bash
 $ awk -F '\t' 'BEGIN{nr=0; while (getline < "lineages.csv") {++nr; if (nr>1&&$0~",") {split($0,s,","); found[s[2]]; ++lineages[s[2]]}} while (getline < "Stats.txt") {found[$1]; stats[$1]=$2} for (i in found) {print i"\t"(i in lineages?lineages[i]:0)"\t"(i in stats?stats[i]:0)}}' | awk -F '\t' '{if (($3<0.9*$2&&$3<20)||$2<10&&$3!=$2) print}'
 ```